diballesteros/blog-posts/quick-ts-tips-extracting-a-type-from-an-array.md

 The following type allows us to extract it:

 It can be a little confusing at first glance but let’s break down every portion.
 First, we have our ArrayElement which is a [generic](https://www.typescriptlang.org/docs/handbook/2/generics.html) receiving the array itself as T.

-Here the infer keyword from typescript (which must be used with extends) to declaratively introduce a new generic type U based on the given array.

-Now let’s assume that the TStuff type is an array and we want to extract a singular TStuff.
-We could then supply the type of TStuff to ArrayElement<T>